NathanHdn/lawn-mowers/README.rst

--  Run the program with the default file with the command:
+-  Run the program with the default file:

         python3   main.py